 Gas at the heart of a sustainable energy future

-Speech given by Andy Brown, Upstream International Director, Royal Dutch Shell plc, at the LNG17 Conference in Houston, Texas, USA on April 16, 2013.
+Speech given by Andy Brown, Upstream International Director at Shell, at the LNG17 Conference in Houston, Texas, USA on April 16, 2013.

 Gas at the heart of a sustainable energy future